diego0020/braviz-app/mac_installation.md

 For more information look at http://http://brew.sh/

 Afterwards, add the homebrew/bin directory to your path.
-This can be done for example by adding the following line to your .bash_profile file
+This can be done for example by adding the following line to your ``.bash_profile file``

-    export PATH=home_brew_dir/homebrew/bin:$PATH
+    export PATH=/usr/local/sbin:$PATH

 It is possible that it will give you warning about not having xcode, in this case you should install xcode from the apple app store, and then do xcode-select in the terminal